 ROTWILD Integrated Power Unit (IPU)

-The ROTWILD IPU consists of a Brose drive motor and the battery unit developed by us.
+The ROTWILD IPU consists of a motor and the battery unit developed by us.
 The aim in development was to integrate the two elements completely within the bike frame in order to retain the dynamic riding characteristics (geometry and kinematics) of classical mountain bikes.
 The system of the IPU has been registered as a patent with the European Patent Office under Reg.
-No. DE 10 2013 218 004.
+No. DE 10 2014 218 036.8.

-We designed the battery unit in collaboration with a German battery producer.
-Essentially, the battery consists of four basic elements: the 40 Li-ion cells, the battery management system (BMS) with cable harness and motor connector, the integrated charging socket and the housing that encloses and protects the entire battery unit.
+We have developed the battery unit in cooperation with a German battery manufacturer.
+The battery is essentially composed of 4 basic elements: the cells, the battery management system (BMS) with cable harness and motor connector, the integrated charging socket (for internal and external charging) and the housing that encloses and protects the entire battery unit.